Futures Programme – Teach First

 This event is designed to help broaden access to the University of Cambridge for students.
 It is also intended to give students a taste of what studying at a competitive university might be like and will include lectures, tours and the opportunity to meet some of the current undergraduates and teaching staff, all with the aim of raising aspirations.
 There will be a session advising students on how to make competitive applications to university and stretch themselves further academically.

 This event is aimed at high-achieving Year 12 students who would not otherwise find the opportunity to visit the University.
-The 8 students that attended were top academic performers amongst their cohort and were considering applying to Oxbridge and other competitive or high-tariff courses at university.
+Our previous students that have attended were top academic performers amongst their cohort and were considering applying to Oxbridge and other competitive or high-tariff courses at university.